-Program Update - Discuss how the program is going and address any challenges or difficulties the Instructor may be having with program delivery (e.g. classroom management, curriculum, scheduling etc.) and teacher involvement.
-Classroom Information Form (CIF) - Please confirm the CIF has been submitted.
-Mid-Year Training - Notify Instructors that they will be receiving an invitation to the Mid-Year Training from their KPP.
+- ☐ Mid-Year Training Notify Instructors that they will be receiving an invitation to the Mid-Year Training from their KPP/Program Manager.
 Explain that attending the Mid-Year Training is highly valuable as it provides an opportunity for New Instructors to share experiences.
-The Mid-Year Training is the fourth mandatory day of training to become a Roots of Empathy Certified Instructor.

-□ Classroom Visit - Discuss scheduling details with the Instructor and emphasize that the classroom visit is not an evaluation but rather an opportunity for Mentors to support New Instructors to move forward with confidence.
+The Mid-Year Training is the fourth mandatory day of training required to become a Roots of Empathy Certified Instructor. - □ Classroom Visit Discuss scheduling details with the Instructor and emphasize that the classroom visit is not an evaluation but rather an opportunity for Mentors to support New Instructors to move forward with confidence.
 We recommend the classroom visit be completed during a Family Visit as it is fundamental to meeting the key aims of the curriculum.

 This call is an opportunity to explain the importance of the Self Reflection Questionnaire and Instructor Growth Plan prior the Classroom Visit.
-Be sure to clarify that the Self Reflection Questionnaire form is for their reference only, and offers an opportunity for them to reflect on the successes and challenges they are experiencing in their program.
-This document is an important tool that highlights topics for discussion and supports completion of the Instructor Growth Plan which happens after the delivery of their classroom visit lesson.
+Be sure to clarify that the Self Reflection Questionnaire form is for their reference only, and offers an opportunity for them to reflect on the successes and challenges they are experiencing in their program(s).
+This document is an important tool that highlights topics for discussion and supports completion of the Instructor Growth Plan which happens after the classroom visit.
 Be sure to verify the following details of your visit with the Instructor:

-- 1. Date and time
+- 1. Date

+- 2. Time

-- 2. School name, address and phone number
+- 3. School name, address and phone number

-- 3. Grade level
+- 4. Grade level

-- 4. Teacher name and room number
+- 5. Teacher name

+- 6. Room number

-- 5. Which theme/visit they are planning to deliver
+- 7. Which theme/visit they are planning to deliver

-It is important to ensure each Instructor has arranged a place for a discussion that may take up to an hour after the Classroom Visit and involves the completion of the Instructor Growth Plan.
+It is important to ensure each Instructor has arranged a place for a discussion that may take up to an hour after the classroom visit and involves the completion of the Instructor Growth Plan.

-☐ If for any reason a Family Visit cannot take place within the Mentor's schedule, please make arrangements to set up a video-taped visit and follow up phone discussion and completion of the Instructor Growth Plan at a later date.
-These situations should always be communicated to your Senior Mentor prior to your Classroom Visit.
+If for any reason a Family Visit cannot take place within the Mentor's schedule, please make arrangements to set up a video-taped visit and follow up phone discussion and completion of the Instructor Growth Plan at a later date.
+These situations should always be communicated to your Senior Mentor prior to your classroom visit.